SharePoint/sp-dev-docs/docs/features/groupify/groupify-csom.md

 ---
-title: Connect to New Office 365 Group - CSOM development
+title: Connect to new Office 365 group - CSOM development
-description: Client side object model development for connecting to New Office 365 Group operation ms.date: 4/19/2018
+description: Client-side object model development for connecting to a new Office 365 group operation. ms.date: 4/23/2018
 ---

-# Connect to New Office 365 Group: CSOM development
+# Connect to new Office 365 group: CSOM development

 > [!IMPORTANT]
-> The option to connect an Office 365 Group to an existing site is **not** yet available and will be released during Q2 of calendar year 2018.
+> The option to connect an Office 365 group to an existing site is **not** yet available and will be released during Q2 of calendar year 2018.

 The SharePoint client-side object model (CSOM) provides access to the SharePoint object model from code that is running locally or on a different server than SharePoint.